cestacio/LinkedList/README.md

 1. `Company` can have many jobs.

-Company `jobs` exist as arrays of [Mongoose reds which are populated](http://mongoosejs.com/docs/populate.html) in the retrieval methods.
+Company `jobs` exist as arrays of [Mongoose refs which are populated](http://mongoosejs.com/docs/populate.html) in the retrieval methods.

 2. `Job` can only have one company.